 How do you persuade your clients to commit to your coaching programme if they claim they already have no time for anything?

 I never persuade anyone to join my programs because they would be doing it for all the wrong reasons and end up fighting the process.
 I offer free 45-minute Strategy Assessment Breakthrough calls to see I am the best solution to their particular time management issue.

 I only coach CEOs and Top Executives who are lifelong learners.
 I never coach anyone who is looking for quick tips or thinks they already have the answer.
 By the end of this vetting process I know what their issue is, what solution I can offer and whether or not they are a fit for my programs.

-All of the above and more, but they are symptoms of the real issues, don’t really matter, and are as individual as the professionals themselves.
+All of the above and more, but they are symptoms of the real issues, don’t really matter.
 And THAT is the most common Time Management mistake – thinking that dealing with the symptoms is going to fix the problem.
 It’s like continuing to give someone pain killers to mask their stomach pain – they know there is a problem with their stomach but are too afraid to know what’s wrong with them.
 But that knowledge is the only thing that can possibly change their situation.
 More painkiller is NOT going to solve the problem.